algosup/2024-2025-project-5-bubble-intermarche-team-1/README.md

 This project was created to be a simple and elegant resource for anyone looking to learn more about a specific wine or cheese.
 It answers questions like "What does this wine taste like?", "Where does this cheese come from?", and most importantly, "What goes well with this?"

-This application was built entirely without code using the [Bubble.io](https://bubble.io) platform, demonstrating the power of visual development for creating rich, data-driven web apps.
+This application was built entirely with no code using the [Bubble.io](https://bubble.io) platform, demonstrating the power of visual development for creating rich, data-driven web apps.

 ---